 Greg graduated from Worsham College of Mortuary Science in 1980 and received his Funeral Director's license in 1981.
 Greg is a member, past president and treasurer of St. Paul United Church of Christ in Pekin.
 He also was named a Paul Harris Fellow by the Pekin Rotary Club in 1996 and is a past president of that organization.

 Additionally, Greg is the Regional Director of the Illinois Funeral Directors Association. a member the Pekin Area Chamber Commerce and serves as director on its board, past chairman of the Pekin Marigold Festival Committee, Chairman of the Salvation Army Advisory Board, Past President of IFDA District #8, as well as a member of Pekin Elks Lodge #1271.
 Greg is also involved with St. Jude, has been a VIP for the Central Illinois telethon, 6 year veteran of the Memphis to Peoria run for St. Jude.
-Greg resides in Pekin with his wife, Marla, son, Ryan, and daughters, Lauren (Justin) Phillips, Mallory Henderson and grandchildren Brayden and Alexis Phillips and, Ryker Morris.
+Greg resides in Pekin with his wife, Marla, son, Ryan, and daughters, Lauren (Justin) Phillips, Mallory (Cody) Henderson-Morris and grandchildren, Brayden, Alexis, and Madison Phillips and, Ryker Morris.